1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 • Optimizing Blocking Rules.

-To maintain a brand-safe advertising environment and protect the inventories, Google allows publishers to block advertisers, URLs, categories, and more across Ad Exchange.
-However, many publishers block the entire category of advertisers which is not necessary to do.
+To maintain a brand-safe advertising environment and protect inventories, Google allows publishers to block advertisers, URLs, categories, and more across Ad Exchange.
+However, many publishers block the entire category of advertisers, which is unnecessary.

-Google is already good at blocking the sensitive category advertisers.
-So, you don’t have to worry about it.
+Google is already good at blocking sensitive category advertisers.
+So you don’t have to worry about it.
 Instead of prohibiting the advertising category, block specific URLs if needed.
-Or you can increase the price floor for the advertisers so they will not be able to buy the inventory.
+Or you can increase the price floor for the advertisers so they cannot buy the inventory.

 • Optimizing Opt-In Rules.

-Google Ad Manager has Ad Technology offerings for Ad Exchange publishers that can be leveraged by Opting-in.
-You can work with third-party vendors like a Research Analytics provider, Demand-side Platform, Database Management Platform, CDN provider, etc. for various functions.
-However, adding third-party vendors needs to undergo a business review.
+Google Ad Manager has Ad Technology offerings for Ad Exchange publishers that Opting-in can leverage.
+For various functions, you can work with third-party vendors like a Research Analytics provider, Demand-side Platform, Database Management Platform, CDN provider, etc. However, adding third-party vendors needs to undergo a business review.

 For example, you can add Expandable Technology Vendors as your partner to help you with expandable ad creatives for your Ad Exchange inventories.
 An expandable ad creative has better CTRs than a non-expandable creative.
 So, why not give it a chance?
 But review each Ad Technology before adding them.
 Similarly, you can directly work with third-party ad networks to serve ads.